mordauntfamilyhistory.com

 He is later found at sea, in the War of the Spanish Succession.
 His distant relation, Charles, 3rd Earl of Peterborough, had distinguished himself with the capture of Barcelona and Valencia.
 Charles had quit Barcelona and it soon came under seige.
 Cole, and his younger brother Butler, were among the forces that relieved the siege of Barcelona in May 1706.

 I have not found any record of him marrying.
-His will, written in 1708, after referring to him inheriting his father's "estate in Wales," leaves everything to his brothers and sisters.
+His Will, written in 1708, after referring to him inheriting his father's "estate in Wales," leaves everything to his brothers and sisters.
 At the time, he was a captain in Colonel Lillingston's Regiment at Batchelor Thorne, Devon.
 It is an interesting coincidence that in the same vicinity of Devon there was already a Mordaunt family commonly using the names of the brothers, Osmond, Thomas and Cole.
 (See "The Mordaunt family in the rest of Britain" page)

 • Butler Mordaunt (? - 1721).
 This brother too joined the navy and was on ship by 1699.
 In February 1706 he was a midshipman on HMS Royal Ann in Portsmouth harbour and in May the same year was taking part in the relief of Barcelona, meeting up with his brother Cole.
 In September he was present at the capture of Mallorca.

-He married Elisabeth Clinton at St. Benet, Pauls Wharf, London, on 1st December 1715.
-His will, dated 1716 and apparently unaltered by his death in 1721 left all his estate, however much that was, to his wife, Elizabeth, with no mention of any children or surviving brothers/sisters or any children of theirs.
+He married Elisabeth Clinton at St. Benet, Pauls Wharf, London, on 1st December, 1715.
+His Will, dated 1716 and apparently unaltered by his death in 1721 left all his estate, however much that was, to his wife, Elizabeth, with no mention of any children or surviving brothers/sisters or any children of theirs.

 • Osmond Mordaunt (? - before 1723?).
-Osmond was sent to Rugby School and registered 23rd June 1697 according to the school register.
+Osmond was sent to Rugby School and registered 23rd, June 1697, according to the school register.
 It does not say how long he stayed.
 Osmond did not go to sea but to London instead.
 He too dutifully wrote letters to his wealthy cousin and told him about the weather in London.
 The correspondence can be seen in Warwickshire County Archives.

 • Anne Mordaunt.
 She was to receive £40 from her brother Cole's will dated 1706